Yevgeni Preobrazhensky: Underground revolutionary

-During the summer prior to his eighth and final year at the Orël gymnasium, Preobrazhensky worked as a RSDLP propagandist to the workers of the Dyatkovo factory in Bryansky raion.
+During the summer before his eighth and final year at the Orël gymnasium, Preobrazhensky worked as a RSDLP propagandist to the workers of the Dyatkovo factory in Bryansky raion.
 Preobrazhensky was able to recruit the son of the Bryansky police to the RSDLP and successfully managed to conceal his small rotary mimeograph machine from searching authorities in a locked drawer of the inspector's own desk.
 Periodic meetings were held in the neighboring forest.
 In October 1905, Preobrazhensky was co-opted onto the Orël party committee.
 The RSDLP had by then split between the Bolsheviks, led by Vladimir Lenin, and Mensheviks.
 The 19 year Preobrazhensky was one of only two convinced Bolsheviks on the committee.

 In November 1905, Preobrazhensky traveled to Moscow where he was promoted to the position of chief propagandist for the urban Presnensky raion., and for the next 12 years, he was an itinerant professional revolutionary.
 He was arrested for the first time in Perm in March 1906, but released after five months.
 He then moved to the Ural region, which he represented at the 4th RSDLP party conference in Helsingfors (Helsinki) in November 1907.
 From autumn 1909, he was a member of the Bolshevik Party bureau in Irkutsk.
 He was arrested several times.
 On trial with other Bolsheviks in Yekaterinburg, he was defended by Alexander Kerensky, who in 1917 was head of the Provisional Government, until it was overthrown by the Bolsheviks.

 After the February Revolution, in 1917, Preobrazhensky returned to the Urals, where he was elected to the regional party committee, which he represented at the 6th Congress of the Bolshevik Party, beginning near the end of July 1917, where he was elected as a candidate member (alternate) to the party's governing Central Committee.